/tag/software

 Gnu Debugger (gdb) and Profiler (gprof) The Gnu Compiler Collection compilers are free, open-source tools.

-• Docker - The Basics
+Docker - The Basics

 What Is Docker?
 “Docker is a set of platform-as-a-service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
 All containers are run by a single operating-system kernel and are thus more lightweight than virtual machines.
-The service has both free and premium tiers.

-• Custom Jupyter Kernels
+Custom Jupyter Kernels

-You can create custom kernels from an Anaconda environment or an Apptainer container.
+You can create custom kernels from a conda environment or an Apptainer container.

 In both cases you’ll need to install the ipykernel package.

-Jupyter kernel based on Anaconda environment To create a custom kernel of the Anaconda environment myenv that uses Python 3.7:
+Jupyter kernel based on a conda environment To create a custom kernel of the conda environment myenv that uses Python 3.7:

-module load anaconda conda create -n myenv python=3.7 ipykernel <other_packages> source activate myenv python -m ipykernel install –user –name myenv –display-name "My Env" Note:
+module load miniforge conda create -n myenv python=3.7 ipykernel <other_packages> source activate myenv python -m ipykernel install –user –name myenv –display-name "My Env" Note:

 You can customize the display name for your kernel.
 It is shown when you hover over a tile in JupyterLab.
 If you do not specify a display name, the default Python [conda env:<ENV_NAME>] will be shown.